 - Combine the two bowls.
 Stir the dry ingredients into the wet until just combined and no flour streaks remain.
 Do not overmix.
 Scoop about 2 Tablespoons of dough and drop the cookies onto a prepared baking sheet about 2 inches apart.

-- Bake for 10-12 minutes in a preheated 350°F oven until the edges start to brown.
+- Bake for 10-12 minutes.
+In a preheated 350°F oven until the edges start to brown.
 Let them cool on the baking tray for 5 minutes before transferring them to a wire rack to cool completely.

 - Make the frosting.
 While the cookies are cooling grab a large bowl and beat the cream cheese and butter with an electric mixer until smooth.
 Slowly mix in the powdered sugar a cup at a time until fully mixed in.
 Add vanilla and salt and mix until fluffy and easily spreadable.